Aminorex

-Aminorex, sold under the brand names Menocil and Apiquel among others, is a weight loss (anorectic) stimulant drug.
+Aminorex, sold under the brand names Menocil and Apoquel among others, is a weight loss (anorectic) stimulant drug.
 It was withdrawn from the market after it was found to cause pulmonary hypertension (PPH).
 In the United States, aminorex is a Schedule I controlled substance.

 Aminorex, in the 2-amino-5-aryloxazoline group, was developed by McNeil Laboratories in 1962.
 It is closely related to 4-methylaminorex (4-MAR).
 Aminorex has been shown to have locomotor-stimulant effects, lying midway between dextroamphetamine and methamphetamine.
 Aminorex effects have been attributed to the release of catecholamines.
-It can be produced as a metabolite of the deworming medication levamisole, which is sometimes used as a cutting agent of illicitly produced cocaine.
+It can be produced as a metabolite of the deworming medication levamisole, which is very frequently used as a cutting agent of illicitly produced cocaine.

 Medical uses

 Aminorex was formerly used as an appetite suppressant.

 Pharmacology

 Pharmacodynamics

 Aminorex is a serotonin–norepinephrine–dopamine releasing agent (SNDRA).
 Its EC_{50} values for induction of monoamine release are 26.4 nM for norepinephrine, 49.4 nM for dopamine, and 193 nM for serotonin.
 In addition to its monoamine-releasing activity, aminorex is a weak agonist of the serotonin 5-HT_{2} receptors, including of the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 Its EC_{50} values for activation of these receptors are 4,365 nM for 5-HT_{2A}, 870 nM for 5-HT_{2B}, and 525 nM for 5-HT_{2C}.